- Who We Are

 - Special Features

-Broadcasters are excited about the deployment of NEXTGEN TV, which revolutionizes the viewing experience.
-NEXTGEN TV allows broadcasters to offer better pictures and sound, better reception and interactive features and services.
+ATSC 3.0, the broadcast standard that enables NEXTGEN TV, is currently being deployed across the country and revolutionizes the viewing experience.
+NEXTGEN TV allows broadcasters to offer better pictures and sound, improved reception and interactive features and services.
 It also offers the potential to significantly enhance public safety, with devices that can "wake up" to warn viewers, and public warnings with rich media, interactivity and mobility.

 More than 2.47 million American jobs depend on broadcasting, and the local broadcast radio and television industry - and the businesses that depend on it - generate $1.17 trillion annually for the nation's economy.